-The letter of intent usually states the length of time that the purchaser has to perform the due diligence process, and the vendor's obligation to give the purchaser and its advisers access to its facilities, documents and information as necessary to carry it out.
+The letter of intent usually states the length of time the purchaser has to perform the due diligence process and the vendor's obligation to give the purchaser and its advisors access to its facilities, documents and information as necessary to carry it out.

-The procedures that are followed to supply information are the checklist and the data room.
-In the first procedure, the purchaser requests certain information in a checklist delivered to the vendor, which is usually a long list of all the information that the purchaser wishes to analyse.
-In the second procedure, the vendor gathers together all of the information it intends to provide to the purchaser and allows the purchaser to review the documents it considers appropriate in a physical room or virtual data room.
-The procedure for supplying information through a checklist is more beneficial to the purchaser, whereas the data room is better for the vendor.
+The procedures used to supply information are the check list and the data room.
+In the first procedure the purchaser requests certain information in a check list delivered to the vendor, which is usually a long list of all of the information that the purchaser wishes to analyze.
+In the second procedure the vendor gathers together all of the information it intends to provide to the purchaser and allows the purchaser to review the documents it considers appropriate in a physical room or virtual data room.
+The procedure for supplying information through a check list is more beneficial to the purchaser whereas the data room is better for the vendor.

-Very often, certain information provided by the vendor will be checked against public information obtainable from public agencies such as the Commercial Registry, the Property Registry, the Spanish Patents and Trademarks Office, the Social Security General Treasury or local councils (to obtain zoning information), among others.
+Very often, certain information provided by the vendor will be checked against public information obtainable from public Spanish agencies such as the Commercial Registry, the Property Registry, the Spanish Patents and Trademarks Office, the Social Security General Treasury or the Local Councils (to obtain zoning information, basically), among others.

 The due diligence process is usually not the same for a share purchase as for an asset and liability purchase.
-Generally speaking, a due diligence process for a share purchase is usually more extensive and involves a greater amount of research than a due diligence process for an asset purchase.
-In asset transfers, it is common practice in Spain to study how the ownership of the various assets can or must be transferred.
+Generally speaking, a due diligence process for a share purchase is usually more dense and involves a greater amount of research than for an asset purchase.
+In asset transfers it is common practice in Spain to study how the ownership of the various assets can or must be transferred.
 Whereas for some assets (machinery, for example) a simple private agreement will be sufficient, for the transfer of real estate, intellectual property or administrative concessions it will be necessary or recommendable to obtain a public document of transfer.
-In this case, the purchaser will also have to analyse whether the agreements, obligations and rights under those agreements can be assigned with or without the consent of the other party.
+In this case, the purchaser will also have to analyze whether the agreements and the obligations and rights under those agreements can be assigned with or without the consent of the other party.